wp-plugins/woocommerce-exporter/readme.txt

 7. Download achived copies of previous exports

 == Changelog ==

+= 1.7 =
+* Added: Rename of export files across Plugin
+* Added: Coupon Code to Orders export
+* Added: Export Users
+* Added: Support for User ID in Users export
+* Added: Support for Username in Users export
+* Added: Support for User Role in Users export
+* Added: Support for First Name in Users export
+* Added: Support for Last Name in Users export
+* Added: Support for Full Name in Users export
+* Added: Support for Nickname in Users export
+* Added: Support for E-mail in Users export
+* Added: Support for Website in Users export
+* Added: Support for Date Registered in Users export
+* Added: Support for WooCommerce User Profile fields in Users export
+* Added: Product Gallery formatting support includes Media URL
+* Added: Sorting support for Users export
+* Added: Sorting options for Coupons
+* Added: Filter Orders by Coupon Codes

 = 1.6.2 =
 * Added: MSRP Pricing support for Products